markcmurphy/devdocs-portal/Price_Lists.md

 The `Price List Assignment` Pricing Order of Operations is as follows:

 **IF** `Price list` assigned to current `Customer Group` **AND** `Price List` assigned to current `Channel`:
-* Use this Price List -- any prices not found fall back to the catalog price (or in the case of multi-currency, auto-converted prices)
+* Use this price list -- any prices not found fall back to the catalog price (or in the case of multi-currency, auto-converted prices)

 **ELSE IF**: `Price List` assigned to current `Channel`:
 * Use this price list -- any prices not found fall back to the catalog price (or in the case of multi-currency, auto-converted prices)